RBigData/pbdRticles/content/pbdR/hdfio.md

 Here the data is being read "by row", meaning that rows are contiguous on the MPI ranks.
 Said another way, if a process owns any part of a row, then it owns the entire row.
 More complex things are possible, but this is a very good start.
 Some more complicated strategies include reading directly into a block-cyclic format, or creating a new MPI communicator just for reading.

 Once the data has been read in parallel, you can use our distributed matrix packages to compute on the data.
-See our distributed matrix tutorials for examples.
+See our [distributed matrix tutorial](dist_mats.md) for more information.